Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Introduction

 The study \cite{LP2006} performed a morphofunctional analysis of the schoolchildren from Viana do Castelo in which the IOTF index was registered.
 In this paper we consider information from that study, corresponding to $n=230$ children.
 The collected data refer essentially to three types of individuals’ characteristics: social and demographic characteristics, morphological characteristics and physical fitness characteristics.
 These variables were collected according to the AAHPERD protocols \cite{AAPHER76,AAPHER80} and the EUROFIT tests \cite{EF1988}, annually between 1997 and 2000, and then six years later, in 2006.
 The social and demographic variables were recorded only at the first moment, that is, in the year the individual entered the database.
 The physical and morphological variables were recorded longitudinally.
 Our goal is to study the relationship between the IOTF and the physical performance of children, so an early screening of obesity becomes feasible.
 Ideally, such a screening should result from a medical follow-up.
 However, children do not visit the medical doctor as often as they attend sports classes, so the relationship between IOTF and physical variables becomes important.

 One issue in the aforementioned case study is that of missing data.
 Missing data is a frequent problem in statistical studies, particularly those of a longitudinal nature, where it may be difficult or even impossible to register the target variables for each individual along time.
-Methods for handling missing data have received a lot of attention in the statistical literature; see for instance \cite{Ibrahim2005, ibrahim2012missing,ibrahim2009missing, enders2013dealing,enders2017multiple, carpenter2021missing}.
-Specifically, Ibrahim \cite{Ibrahim2005, ibrahim2012missing, ibrahim2009missing} considered the following methods for inference in general linear models with missing covariates: complete case analysis (CC), maximum likelihood (ML), multiple imputation (MI), fully Bayesian (FB) and inverse probability weighting (IPW).
+Methods for handling missing data have received a lot of attention in the statistical literature; see for instance \cite{Ibrahim2005, ibrahim2012missing,ibrahim2009missing, enders2013dealing,enders2017multiple, carpenter2021missing, Wang}.
+Specifically, Ibrahim \cite{Ibrahim2005, ibrahim2012missing, ibrahim2009missing} considered the following methods for inference in generalized linear models with missing covariates: complete case analysis (CC), maximum likelihood (ML), multiple imputation (MI), fully Bayesian (FB) and inverse probability weighting (IPW).
 The CC analysis has the advantage of being simple, but it may be inefficient since it discards the individuals with missing records.
+The IPW method proceeds by estimating the probability of non-missingness, so its inverse can be used to weight the data.
+While IPW performs well for a single predictor, is less efficient in the case of multiple missing variables \cite{Horton}.
 MI is a simulation-based methodology, which recreates the missing values as similar as possible to the (unavailable) real values.
-MI can be implemented for any type of data and in any conventional software; however, a disadvantage is that different estimates are obtained each time the methodology is applied.
-The IPW method proceeds by estimating the probability of non-missingness, so its inverse can be used to weight the data.
-While IPW performs well for a single predictor, is less efficient in the case of multiple missing variables.
-The Bayesian approach involves specifying all parameters as well as the distribution of missing covariates.
-Despite the efficiency and simplicity of this methodology, the difficulty in identifying the correct distribution of the missing values can be regarded as a disadvantage.
-See \cite{Horton,Ibrahim2005,ibrahim2009missing, ibrahim2012missing,Bori} for more details.
+See \cite{Horton,Ibrahim2005,ibrahim2009missing, ibrahim2012missing,Bori,erler2016,erler2019} for more details.